robertsthomas/welcome-thomas/README.md

 # Welcome - Lets get started

 This project shows an example of how I feel Welcomes offer feature would function.
-Of course its propbrably very different than what it really is or will be! 🍍
+Of course its most likely very different than what it really is or will be! 🍍

 ### What?
 I built a frontend version of Welcomes new "Create an Offer" feature (Exercise A).
 This feature has two variations, an Employee/New Employee section and and HR section.